-4.56 By their nature exceptions sites cannot be identified in advance and rely upon landowner/developer willingness to bring them forward in response to local need.
-Thus it is essential to set effective criteria for consideration of planning applications for exceptional developments, to ensure that this 'unplanned' development occurs in an acceptable format.
+4.62 To set effective criteria for consideration of planning applications for exceptional developments, to ensure that this 'unplanned' development occurs in an acceptable format.

-Policy H4 - Rural Exception Sites for Affordable Housing
+Policy H5 - Rural Exception Sites for Affordable Housing

-1. Affordable housing-led residential developments under CLP Policy 9 will be supported subject to:
+Affordable housing-led residential developments under CLP Policy 9 will be supported subject to:

-- A. The site immediately adjoins the Development Boundary of a village as defined in policy H2; - B. The site selection process has considered all reasonable options ariound the settlement, and the most suitable available site in terms of landscape, ecosystem services and overall sustainability has been chosen; - C. There is evidence of a local affordable housing need within the community at the time of consideration (as identified on the HomeChoice and Help to Buy Registers and agreed with Cornwall Council) which is sufficient to justify the proposed number of dwellings, and the number of dwellings proposed does not exceed the requirement; - D. The mix being one that reflects the nature of the identified local housing need with a presumption in favour of social rented tenure; - E. An initial presumption of 100% affordable housing, and no less than 50% if cross-subsidy is required to ensure viability; - F. If market homes are included the overall scheme being 'tenure blind' such that market and affordable homes are indistinguishable in design, materials and form. - G. The Inclusion of an appropriate element of 1.5 bedroom bungalow designs that allow a small ancillary room suitable for a carer or family member to stay, but is not considered a bedroom will be supported where appropriate. - H. The proposed number of dwellings being appropriate to the size and role of the settlement; - I. The maximum cumulative total of about 100 dwellings from all such sites during the NDP period; - J. Where there is potential for harm to the landscape setting of a settlement, the submission of a satisfactory landscape and visual impact assessment (LVIA) prepared under the Landscape Institute guidelines, in accordance with Policy 8. - K. The development being in accordance with Policy D1 and: - i.
+- A. The site immediately adjoins the Development Boundary of a village as defined in Policy H2; - B. There is evidence of a local affordable housing need within the community at the time of consideration (as identified on the HomeChoice and Help to Buy Registers and agreed with Cornwall Council) which is sufficient to justify the proposed number of dwellings, and the number of dwellings proposed does not exceed the requirement; - C. The mix being one that reflects the nature of the identified local housing need with a presumption in favour of social rented tenure; - D. An initial presumption of 100% affordable housing, and no less than 50% if cross-subsidy is required to ensure viability; - E. If market homes are included the overall scheme being 'tenure blind' such that market and affordable homes are indistinguishable in design, materials and form. - F. The inclusion of an appropriate element of 1.5 bedroom bungalow designs that allow a small ancillary room suitable for a carer or family member to stay, but is not considered a bedroom will be supported where appropriate. - G. The proposed number of dwellings being appropriate to the size and role of the settlement; - H. Where there is potential for harm to the landscape setting of a settlement, the submission of a satisfactory landscape and visual impact assessment (LVIA) prepared under the Landscape Institute guidelines, in accordance with Policy 8. - I. The development being in accordance with Policy D1 and: - i.
 Include appropriate archaeological assessment; - ii.
 Retain field boundaries wherever possible.